Published March 11, 2016

 “We try to catch Alzheimer’s disease and treat it at its earliest stages, ideally before it starts or when only mild symptoms, such as a little forgetfulness, are present,” she says.
 “A lot of people are afraid of the diagnosis, but the earlier they get diagnosed, the longer time they can spend in the mild stages of cognitive impairment.”

-One of the goals of the Center of Excellence is to improve access to clinical trials for any new treatments that arise, Szigeti added, noting the ADMDC has an active research program at the UB Clinical and Translational Research Center.
+One of the goals of the Center of Excellence is to improve access to clinical trials for any new treatments that arise, Szigeti added, noting the ADMDC has an active research program at the UB Clinical and Translational Science Institute.
 In addition, the CEAD will promote the general benefits of participation in research.

 The combination of an academic health center with strong community partnerships helped the grant proposal succeed, according to Troen, who notes a key emphasis of the grant is partnering with providers of health care and community assistance, such as social workers, to extend care and support throughout the area.